opioiddatalab/overdose/docs/index.md

 # Evaluating differences in overdose between medications
-*Causal epidemiology considerations and solutions for studies evaluating impact of Rx drugs in preventing overdose*
+*Causal epidemiology considerations and solutions for studies evaluating impact of new opioids on preventing overdose*

 This page can be easily accessed via: [go.unc.edu/overdose](https://go.unc.edu/overdose)